-The Water Conservation Plan identifies reducing irrigation water use in city parks as a high priority conservation activity for 2020-2024.
-At the Steamboat Springs City Council work session on water conservation on April 12, 2022, Council agreed with staff's recommendation that improving efficiencies in the irrigation of parks is one of three highest priorities for the City's water conservation program to focus on in 2022-2023.
+The Water Conservation Plan identifies reducing irrigation water use in city parks as a high priority conservation activity.
+At the Steamboat Springs City Council work session on water conservation on April 12, 2022, Council agreed with staff's recommendation that improving efficiencies in the irrigation of parks is one of three highest priorities for the City's water conservation program to focus on.